 Earlier in this phase, the focus remains on scapular motion, specifically on accessing and controlling it in CKC positions/ exercises.
 Think about the focus on the feet for squatting and deadlifting (“screw the feet”, “spread the floor”) and what that creates in the hips.
 The same goes for the hands vs the shoulders.

 Here are some examples of exercises for accessing and controlling scapular motion in a closed chain setting:

 Imagine you are screwing the hands into the wall, clockwise focus on scapular depression and downward rotation and counter-clockwise focus on scapular elevation and upward rotation.

-Press into the wall with the forearms as you roll up.
+Press into the wall with the forearms as you roll-up.

-Later in the phase, I start to progress towards overhead movement.
+Later in the phase, I start to progress towards the overhead movement.
 With overhead work, most of the problems I see have to do with people trying to stabilize with the pressing muscles vs the pulling muscles.
 Let me explain.

 If you don’t have the mobility and stability required to get the load vertical, you will try to get under it so that you can “press” it up.
 You see this where people hyperextend through the lower spine to get under the load.